DanBradbury/gml-style-guide/README.md

   ...
   }

-// better but still bad - extra line mucks readability if(truthiness)
+// good (not my ideal but readible) if(truthiness)
 {
   ...